dgroomes/my-software/README.md

   how much I'll ever use Mongo again.)
 * [ ] Python SDK management (I think this should be totally feasible since I figured this out with OpenJDK and am happy with that)
-* [ ] Node.js SDK management (I think this should be totally feasible since I figured this out with OpenJDK and am happy with that).
+* [ ] IN PROGRESS Node.js SDK management (I think this should be totally feasible since I figured this out with OpenJDK and am happy with that).
 There is the added wrinkle of nvm/fnm.
 But, is that mostly/fully substituted by my own Nushell-based management?